-People with type 1 diabetes (T1D) can have episodes of hyperglycemia every day.
+People with T1D can have episodes of hyperglycemia every day.
 Although this can be frustrating, it rarely creates a medical emergency.
 Not taking enough insulin can lead to hyperglycemia (like missing a dose or not taking enough insulin for the carbs you ate).

 Other things that can cause hyperglycemia include:

 Also, every day around 4 to 5 am, your body releases hormones as it is getting ready to wake up.
 These hormones can work against insulin and cause high blood sugar.
 This is called the “dawn phenomenon.”
 In people without diabetes, the body releases some extra insulin to deal with that hormone surge; if you have T1D, though, you might not have enough insulin to manage it, so you get hyperglycemia.

 How Do I Know if I Have Hyperglycemia?

 - Being extremely thirsty

 - Feeling very tired